bsv-blockchain/bsv-address-tracker/README.md

 3. **Historical Integration**: New addresses get their transaction history fetched from WhatsOnChain API (up to 500 transactions), showing how to integrate existing data.

 4. **Confirmation Lifecycle**: As blocks are mined:
-   - Transactions progress through confirmation states (0, 1, 6, 12, 24, 72, 144, 288+ confirmations)
+   - Transactions receive increasing confirmation counts as new blocks are added
    - Merkle proofs verify confirmations without downloading full blocks
-   - Transactions are archived after reaching 288+ confirmations
+   - Transactions are archived after reaching 144+ confirmations

 5. **Efficient Operations**:
-   - Rate-limited RPC calls (max 5 concurrent, 5s timeouts)
+   - Rate-limited RPC calls (max 4 concurrent, 5s timeouts)
    - Intelligent retry queues for failed operations
-   - Selective updates based on confirmation thresholds
+   - Updates all tracked transactions on each new block
    - No raw transaction data storage or parsing

 ## Performance Optimizations

 - **Bloom Filters**: O(1) address screening with configurable false positive rate
 - **Merkle Proofs**: Lightweight transaction verification without downloading full blocks
-- **Threshold-Based Updates**: Only processes confirmations that might trigger notifications
+- **Comprehensive Updates**: Updates all tracked transactions efficiently on each new block
 - **Concurrent Processing**: Parallel processing of different confirmation tasks
 - **Rate Limiting**: Prevents overwhelming the SV Node with RPC requests